 Chandelier Exit uses a multiple of the Average True Range (ATR), subtracting it’s value from the highest high on buy, adding its value to the lowest low on sell.
 Moreover, the trailing stop lines are generated to support the order’s trend direction (long or short):

 - In an upward trend, the long trailing stop line (orange line under buy) appears and advances upward until the close crosses under the line.

 - In a downward trend, the short trailing stop line (magenta over sell) appears and declines until the close crosses over the line.

-The Chandelier Exit is one of 12 indicator-based trailing stops comprising our Universal Trailing Stop EA.
-You don't need to download this indicator to make it work in the UTS EA, as the indicator is already built into it, but if you want to see the how your trailing stops auto-adjust to the indicator lines on the chart of UTS-EA when you set Apply indicator template=true, you need to download this indicator.
+The Chandelier Exit is one of 14 indicator-based trailing stops comprising our Universal Trailing Stop EA.
+You don't need to download this indicator to make it work in the UTS EA, as the indicator is already built into it, but if you want to see how your trailing stop auto-adjusts to the indicator lines on the chart of UTS-EA when you set Apply indicator template=true, you need to download this indicator.

 While we use the Chandelier Exit as a trailing stop, it can be used in a volatility breakout strategy.
 The trader or EA can buy whenever the close crosses above the upper trail line and sell whenever the close crosses below the lower trail line.

 This Chandelier Exit trail is superior to using a fixed percentage because its change is based on the volatility characteristics of the underlying instrument and time frame.

 - Range (7) - Range of the highest high (lowest low)